chaitjo/lstm-context-embeddings/README.md

 # Ideas and Next Steps
 1. Visualizations of the modified embeddings in a sequence can be compared to their original embeddings to confirm that their modification is due to their surrounding words and is not random.

 2. An `n` layer vanilla neural network for text classification can be compared to a model with the RNN layer followed by an `n-1` layer vanilla network.
-This should be a 'fairer fight' than a deep CNN vs RNN under deep CNN.
+This should be a 'fairer fight' than a deep CNN vs RNN followed by deep CNN.

 3. Experiments can be carried out on having static vs non-static word embeddings being passed to the RNN layer and initialization using pre-trained embeddings.

-4. Experiments can be carried out to determine the optimum depth of the RNN layer for different models on top of it.
-(Currently it is a single layer, but the concept can be easily extended to multilayer bidirectional RNNs.)
+4. Experiments can be performed to determine the optimum depth of the RNN layer for different kinds of models on top of it.
+(Currently it is a single layer, but the concept can easily be extended to multilayer bidirectional RNNs.)

 5. Cross validation should be performed to present results instead of randomly splitting the dataset.

 # Usage
-Tensorflow code is divided into `model.py`, which abstracts the model as a class and `train.py` which is used to train the model.
-It can be executed by running the `train.py` script (with optional hyperparameter flags)-
+Tensorflow code is divided into `model.py` which abstracts the model as a class, and `train.py` which is used to train the model.
+It can be executed by running the `train.py` script (with optional flags to set hyperparameters)-
 ```
 $ python train.py [--flag=1]
 ```

-Tflearn code can be found in the `/tflearn` folder and can be run directly to start training (with optional hyperparameter flags)-
+Tflearn code can be found in the `/tflearn` folder and can be run directly to start training (with optional flags to set hyperparameters)-
 ```
 $ python tflearn/model.py [--flag=1]
 ```